 - Grill until the chicken reaches an internal temperature of 160 degrees.

-- Optional: to make a sauce for the sandwiches, strain the marinade through a fine meshed sieve into a small saucepan.
-Bring to a rolling boil over high heat and cook until reduced to a thick, syrupy sauce.
+- Make a sauce for the sandwiches by straining the marinade through a fine meshed sieve into a small saucepan.
+Bring to a rolling boil over high heat and cook for at least 5 minutes or until reduced to a thick, syrupy sauce.

 - When ready to serve, prepare the coleslaw.
 Combine all ingredients in a large bowl and toss until everything is evenly combined.